 Image 15.
-Intersection of Simpson Street and Rodeo Drive towards McDonald's fast food outlet
+Intersection of Simpson Street and Rodeo Drive towards

 Existing Built Form

 A key characteristic of the CBD is the low rise built form, with the majority of development below two storeys.

 Developments within the CBD are generally 'built-to-boundary', with inconsistent awning coverage and heights.
 The number of 'blank' or inactive façades to key street is of note.